-It is safe to say that in this era, more than ever, people love to use the Internet for purchasing.
-They can order whatever they see online and enjoy the comfort of buying it from home 24/7.
-And with the help of WordPress, today, you can open up an online shop for the price of a hosting service.
+April 2020: in the present social-distancing reality and the lockdown situation, more than ever before, people have to use the Internet for purchasing.
+Luckily, they can order whatever they see online and enjoy the safety of buying it from home 24/7.

 Reasons Why Most E-Commerce Businesses Fail